Robert G. Schaffrath

 · A brief article on several sets of audiometric headphones that I acquired on eBay and use for amateur radio communications.
 While designed for hearing tests, the elements themselves were originally designed for radio communications and have good frequency response for radio work.
 Several pictures and product specification links are available.

 · An RSS Feed of Solar Terrestrial Conditions updated every three hours.
 The latest solar data is downloaded automatically from the National Oceanic and Atmospheric Administration Space Weather Prediction Center every three hours and the feed updated.
 I also have an email alert service available to notify registered email addresses when the geomagnetic “K” index (something an Amateur Radio operator would be interested in) rises above a specified level.
-I am also posting this information on my Twitter account as @whobeu.

 · This is a picture of a flint spearhead that I found in Youngs Farm Peach Orchard, Old Brookville, New York, on August 28, 1970 when I was eight years old.
 The scientists at Garvies Point Museum in Glen Cove, New York dated it from 2500B.C. to 1000A.D. and said it was made from flint that is found up the Hudson River and was probably acquired through trade.
 My niece Olivia is holding it in her hand.
 This a brief story about how I found the spearhead.